 Let Go Of The Past And Discover A New Way To Live

 If you have experienced trauma in your life or you think that EMDR sounds right for you, we can help.
+In addition to weekly EMDR sessions, we also offer EMDR intensives.
+Please click here to learn more about our intensive options.
 Please email us or call 678-400-9477 to set up your first appointment or to schedule a free, 15-minute consultation with one of our EMDR-trained therapists.
 We would love to field any questions or concerns you may have about our approach to EMDR therapy and how it can help free you from a painful history.

 What Exactly Is EMDR Therapy?